LoJunKai/SUTD_initIAtion/README.md

 To further increase the accuracy to reach >98%, as done in the research paper, it is preferable to increase the width of the model to k=8-10, utilise the whole extra dataset images and implement a dropout of 0.4.
 However, using the free google colaboratory, some compromises on the accuracy had to be made.

 Credits:
-https://arxiv.org/pdf/1605.07146v1.pdf - Research paper on WRN
+https://arxiv.org/pdf/1605.07146v1.pdf - Research paper on WRN<br>
-https://github.com/titu1994/Wide-Residual-Networks/blob/master/wide_residual_network.py - the keras implementation of WRN https://github.com/meliketoy/wide-residual-network - implementation details
+https://github.com/titu1994/Wide-Residual-Networks/blob/master/wide_residual_network.py - the keras implementation of WRN<br>
+https://github.com/meliketoy/wide-residual-network - implementation details